Fourier Transform of the Stretched Exponential Function: Analytic Error Bounds, Double Exponential Transform, and Open-Source Implementation libkww: Implementation

-Routines for the computation of $Q_\beta(\omega)$ and $V_\beta(\omega)$ have been implemented in form of a small library \textit{libkww}.
+Routines for the computation of $Q_\beta(\omega)$ and $V_\beta(\omega)$ have been implemented in form of a small library \texttt{libkww}.
 In order to ensure maximum portability, the programming language C has been chosen.
-The source code is published under the terms of the GNU General Public License (GPL) \cite{kww3}.
-The project website is \url{http://www.messen-und-deuten.de/kww}.
-The entry page summarizes the scope of \textit{libkww} in the style of a Unix manual page.
-A link leads to the source code directory.
+The source code is published under the terms of the GNU General Public License (GPL); other licenses can be negotiated when needed.